 It is the responsibility of graduate students, law students and continuing education students to follow the curriculum for their programs and courses of study as outlined in the respective online calendars.

 Students are to follow the Significant Dates in the current Graduate Calendar.

 Additions and corrections to the Calendar will be posted.

-The Province of Ontario and Ryerson University’s response to the COVID-19 pandemic continues to evolve, and may change in response to new information.
+The Province of Ontario and Toronto Metropolitan University’s response to the COVID-19 pandemic continues to evolve, and may change in response to new information.
 Please be advised that course offerings, curriculum, course outlines, significant dates, grading options, and, more generally, the manner of delivery of courses, programs, services and co-curricular opportunities, are all subject to change or modification.
 Any changes to the above matters or matters related to those identified above will be in accordance with the university’s policies and practices, the interpretation of which may be informed by instructions and guidance from the municipal, provincial, and federal governments, public health authorities and considerations surrounding preventing the transmission of COVID-19, and, more generally, promoting public health, safety and wellbeing.
 Current tuition and fees will be maintained with more details available through Financial Assistance, Awards and Student Fees and the Yeates School of Graduate Studies.